Now more than ever, we need your support. Make a donation to the Smithsonian's National Zoo and Conservation Biology Institute today!

 Dr. Carly R. Muletz Wolz is a molecular ecologist.
 She takes a holistic view of plants and animals by considering their genes, their microbiomes, and their environment with the goal to improve organismal and ecosystem health.
 She is fascinated by the role microorganisms play in the ecology and evolution of plants and animals.
 She uses a variety of tools in her research, including microbiology, molecular biology, ancient DNA and statistics.
 She loves being in the field studying salamanders, but also enjoys mentoring, designing experiments, conducting lab work, and analyzing data.
 Dr. Muletz Wolz's findings help guide conservation action and address fundamental questions on host-microbial dynamics.

-Dr. Muletz Wolz’s main focus of research has been on studying the deadly chytrid pathogen of amphibians, but in recent years she has expanded her research into a variety of other systems through collaborations with other Smithsonian scientists.
+Dr. Muletz Wolz’s main focus of research has been on studying the deadly chytrid pathogen of amphibians, but in recent years she has expanded her research into a variety of other systems through collaborations with other Smithsonian scientists and University professors.
 She approaches her research be viewing microorganisms as both friends and foes.
 She is particularly interested in what influences the distribution of beneficial microbes and ways we may be able to use beneficial microbes to protect hosts against disease.

 Muletz Wolz's projects include: